 I think people feel like selling is trying to convince someone to do something that they believe that person doesn’t want to do, which isn’t right at all.

-It’s all about your perception of sales.
+Above all, it’s all about your perception of sales.

 When I walk into a room I always feel like I have something tremendous to give you.
 I have a gift for you.
 I can help your sales team hit their numbers.
 I can help your sales professionals reach their goals.
 I can help your salespeople to help their customers achieve what they want.